AnkitAnandMastery17/AnkitAnandMastery17/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is *Ankit Anand*
 ===================================================================================================================================

-Passionate about machine learning and Front-End Development
+Passionate about Machine learning and Front-End Development
 -----------------------------------------------------------

 >I'm **Ankit Anand**, an enthusiastic individual with a passion for machine learning and front-end development.
 I strongly believe in **"learning in public"** and regularly share my experiences and growth through my **blog**.
 My focus lies in exploring the limitless potential of artificial intelligence and staying up-to-date with the latest front-end trends and technologies.